- Pierre Huyghe

 Born in 1991, Liège, Belgium.
 Lives in Brussels.

 L'Hoest focuses primarily on the exploration of memory and its strange and minute lingering reality.
 She tracks the often blurred and non-specific ways in which reminiscence appears.
 Working on the outer edge of perception where it becomes affect and emotion; starting out with accidents of light like “the operator of a memory who interprets, distorts selects or sometimes saturates and alters the images”.
 Piece by piece, the artist appropriates contemporary technology to reveal both their nature as prosthesis for capturing the world and their potential as an artistic medium.
-Her work has appeared in the recent exhibits “Suspended time, Extended space” Casino Luxembourg, Luxembourg; “Fluo Noir” BIP2018, Liege, Belgium; “WHSS” Melange, Koln, Germany; “Mémoires” ADGY Culture Development Co.
-LtD., Bejing, China;“Trouble Water” Szczecin Museum, Szczecin, Poland; “Snake Driver” Galerie Albert Baronian, Brussels, Belgium; “Now Belgium Now” LLS358, Antwerp, Belgium; “Chimera: Marcel Berlanger, Djos Janssens and Eva L’Hoest” Meetfactory, Prague, Czech Republic; and “Marres currents #3: Sighseeing” Maastricht, The Netherlands.
+Her work has appeared in the recent exhibits “Suspended time, Extended space” Casino Luxembourg, Luxembourg; “Fluo Noir” BIP2018, Liege, Belgium; “WHSS” Melange, Cologne; “Mémoires” ADGY Culture Development Co.
+LtD., Beijing, “Trouble Water” Szczecin Museum, Szczecin, Poland; “Snake Driver” Galerie Albert Baronian, Brussels; “Now Belgium Now” LLS358, Antwerp, Belgium; “Chimera: Marcel Berlanger, Djos Janssens and Eva L’Hoest” Meetfactory, Prague; and “Marres currents #3: Sighseeing” Maastricht, The Netherlands.
 In 2018, her films were on the calendars of the Rencontres Internationales Paris-Berlin, the Visite Film Festival, and Vidéographie 21.
 Screenings were held at Carreaux du Temple, Paris, Haus der Kulturen der Welt, Berlin, and Muhka, Antwerp, Belgium.

 Under Automata, 2017